Eat and drink like a local in Carson City

 If you visit Sassafras, Shoe Tree and the Carson Hot Springs all in the same area, Carson City locals will say you completed the Carson City Triathlon!
 Be sure to post your bragging rights about your momentous accomplishment on the ‘gram.

-Fresh fare, coffee and brews — there’s no way you can go wrong at The Union, located in downtown Carson City.
+Fresh fare, coffee and brews — there’s no way you can go wrong at Great Basin Brewery, located in downtown Carson City.
 The kale salad is the same that harkens from famed chef Mark Estee’s kitchens in Reno — and is talked about widely at dinner tables all over northern Nevada.
 Any burger or wood-fired pizza on the menu is a wise choice, not to mention the french fries are perfect.
 The fried chicken sando is not for the faint of heart and is certainly worth the calories.
 Top it off with a cold brew, such as a tried and true Carson Blonde.
 Now you know what the talk is all about.

 You can feel the love at Piazza, where everything is inspired by travel throughout Italy and Spain.
 Whether it’s date night or a business trip, the hardest decision you’ll make is what to sample on the menu.
 Try the marinated beet salad if goat cheese is your “jam” or the crostini with various divine toppings.
 Don’t neglect the braised short ribs or Piazza lamb pops to crescendo your meal.
 You’ll see and feel the inspiration of chef Charlie Abowd, one of Carson City’s beloved, and a top regional chef recognized by the James Beard Foundation.
 In fact, the stained glass and some of the decor hail from Adele’s, his previous restaurant.
 Chef Dan Burnham is at the helm of this establishment, with an emphasis on fresh, local and seasonal.